nirajdesai70-del/NSW_Estimation_Software/features/master/README.md

 - **Batches Included:** 10B
 - **Total Files:** 6 (1 content + 5 stubs)

+> **Note:** Master baseline is intentionally stub-heavy.
+Core masters (Organization, PDF) are referenced from other modules where operational workflows are documented.
+Master data integration docs are kept in Project/Quotation modules (their usage perspective).

 > **Note:** "Total Files Frozen" counts module-curated artifacts only (feature docs, change docs, stubs).
 Git "Files Changed" includes scaffolding/README/index updates, folder structure, and other repository infrastructure files.

 > **Note:** Master baseline is intentionally stub-heavy.
 Core masters (Organization, PDF) are referenced from other modules where operational workflows are documented.